pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 15         */
 16    }
 17}];

 ```

+---

 ## List channels for device (builder pattern)

+##### Requires Mobile Push Notifications add-on

-Request for all channels on which push notification has been enabled using specified pushToken.
+Request all channels where push notification is enabled for a `pushToken`.

 ### Method(s)